ansys/optical-automation/CONTRIBUTE.rst

 Contribute
 ----------
-We welcome any code contributions and hope that the documentation for the Optical Automation library helps to facilitate your understanding of the ``optical-automation`` repository.
+We welcome any code contributions and hope that the documentation for this library facilitates your understanding of the ``optical-automation`` repository.

 .. note::